rmeliana/FabAcademy/docs/4Computer Controlled Cutting/4Computer Controlled Cutting.md

 #### Priting the heat vinyl

 I positioned my lab coat into the thermal press machine.
-I closed it and set the temperature to 180°C (it's important to let the clothing there be heated with the increasing temperature).
+I closed it and set the temperature to 180°C (it's important to let the clothing there being heated with the increasing temperature).

 <center>
 ![](imgs/TP1.jpeg){style="height:440px"} &nbsp;